Latin American migration to Spain

 Latin Americans in Spain are individuals in Spain who are from or descend from individuals from Latin America.
-As of January 2024, there are 4,252,074 Latin Americans living in Spain.
+As of January 2025, there are 4,772,270 Latin American-born people living in Spain.
 Flows of migration have been dependent on the economic conditions in their countries of birth and in Spain.
-Colombians in Spain constitute the largest group of Latin Americans in the country.
+With nearly one million individuals, Colombians in Spain constitute the largest group of Latin Americans in the country.

 History

 Many Latin Americans immigrated to Spain during the country's economic boom in the late 1990s and beginning of the 2000s.
 Events during this period that pushed Latin Americans to immigrate included the 1998–1999 Ecuador economic crisis and the 1998–2002 Argentine great depression.

 Venezuelan migration to Spain surged as a result of the country's ongoing crisis; as of 2021, Venezuelans constituted the single largest nationality applying for asylum in the country.
 Migration decreased in 2020 due to reduced long-distance flights during the COVID-19 pandemic.

 While ten years is the usual minimum for a foreigner to acquire Spanish nationality by residency, Latin Americans – including Brazilians – can achieve it in two years.